marcaur/personal_scripts/README.md

-A collection of scripts that I use for my personal tasks.
+A collection of scripts that I have created.
+These are from exercises and some I have modified for my personal tasks.